 Statistics on UK-EU trade

-- The UK has an overall trade deficit of £61 billion with the EU in 2015.
-A surplus of £28 billion on trade in services was outweighed by a deficit of £89 billion on trade in goods.
+- The UK had an overall trade deficit of -£67 billion with the EU in 2017.
+A surplus of £28 billion on trade in services was outweighed by a deficit of -£95 billion on trade in goods.

-- Services accounted for 42% of the UK’s exports to the EU in 2015.
-Financial services and other business services are important categories of services exports to the EU.
+- Services accounted for 40% of the UK’s exports to the EU in 2017.
+Financial services and other business services (a category which includes legal, accounting, advertising, research and development, architectural, engineering and other professional and technical services) are important categories of services exports to the EU – in 2017 these two service categories made up 52% of UK service exports to the EU.

-- Wales had the highest percentage of goods exports going to the EU of all the countries and regions in the UK in 2015.
-Northern Ireland had the highest proportion of goods imports from the EU.
+- Wales, followed by the North East of England had the highest percentage of goods exports going to the EU of all the countries and regions in the UK in 2017.
+The East of England followed by Northern Ireland had the joint highest proportion of goods imports from the EU.

 - EU tariffs are generally low but are high on some goods, especially agricultural products.